vonhoff/Animation2Tilemap/README.md

 transparent color, using gzip compression and 200ms frame duration:

 `animation2tilemap.console -i anim -o output -h 16 -w 16 -t FF00FF -f gzip -d 200`

+## Motivation

+My journey with Animation2Tilemap started when I was inspired by classic isometric games like [Populous](https://en.wikipedia.org/wiki/Populous_(video_game)).
+I wanted to recreate their immersive atmosphere in my own projects.
+However, I faced a challenge with [Tilengine's](https://megamarc.itch.io/tilengine) lack of native support for diamond isometric tiles.

+To overcome this, I devised a workaround: dividing pre-rendered animated images into square tiles.
+This approach allowed me to integrate animated elements into an orthographic tileset.
+However, the process was cumbersome, involving manual extraction, slicing, filtering duplicates, and organizing the tiles.

+Tilengine [doesn't support](https://github.com/megamarc/Tilengine/issues/75) diamond tiles because standard 2D chipsets don't support them either.
+Classic isometric games running on consoles, such as Populous, used standard square tiles that were diagonally split, which combined the corners of different diamond tiles.
+So they gave the illusion of isometric tiles.

+Determined to simplify this process, I developed Animation2Tilemap.
+This tool automates the conversion from animated images to tilemaps.
+It's versatile, supporting various types of animations, including GIFs.
+However, due to practical considerations, it's particularly ideal for small and simple animations.

 ## How It Works